 What Can I Make with Chili-Garlic Sauce?

-Chili-Garlic Sauce typically lends itself to Asian-inspired recipes and stir fry dishes, though you can use it in numerous dishes.
+Chili-Garlic Sauce typically lends itself to Asian dishes and stir fries, though you can use it in numerous dishes.
 Here are some recipes to get you started.

 Try These Other Popular Sauce Recipes